KravitzMC/SharpPDFUtility/README.md

 # Sharp PDF Utility
-Split, Combine and other with PDF File
+Split, Combine and Other with PDF File